system-zero/system-zero/data/docs/la.md

   # a single token expression, so those are not valid code:
     #  return map.prop if true
     #  return array[0] if true

+  # Prefix and postfix [in|de]crement operators ++, --:
+  # Those should have the same semantics with C.

+  # Recursive functions and stack overflows.
+  # Because calling recursively a function, it easily can overflow the stack
+  # with some thousand calls, the language supports a `self` keyword after a
+  # return statement, that it can be used to call the own function again.
+In
+  # this case a tail call optimization it is performed.
+If the statement it is
+  # not a tail call, a syntax error is raised:
+  func rec (n) {
+    return n ifnot (n)
+    return self (--n)
+  }

+  println (rec (2000000))

 ```
 The first level/point aims mostly, to investigate syntactical ways to imitate
 the exact human's mind usual roolllingg flow that happens the exact time that